 H.R.
 2228, the Law Enforcement Mental Health and Wellness Act of 2017, introduced by Representatives Susan Brooks (R-IN), Val Demings (D-FL), Doug Collins (R-GA), Bill Pascrell (D-NJ) and Dave Reichert (R-WA), has been signed into law.
 This bipartisan bill helps agencies create and improve mental health services for law enforcement officers.
 It is the companion bill to S.876, introduced by Senators Joe Donnelly (D-IN) and Todd Young (R-IN).

 The President signed the Tax Cuts and Jobs Act into law.
-The signing of these historic tax cuts into law is a win for people who need tax relief the most: middle-income families.
-By doubling the standard deduction, increasing the Child Tax credit, lowering the threshold for the medical expense deduction, continuing graduate student tuition exemptions and reducing the tax burden on all taxpayers, Hoosiers in the Fifth District will soon take home more of the money they work so hard to earn.
-It will also help create more jobs, increase paychecks, raise wages and make the tax code fairer and simpler for hardworking Americans.
+This is a win for people who need tax relief the most: middle-income families.
+By doubling the standard deduction, increasing the Child Tax credit, lowering the threshold for the medical expense deduction, continuing graduate student tuition exemptions and reducing the tax burden on all taxpayers, Hoosiers in the Fifth District will take home more of the money they work so hard to earn.

 The President's declaration of opioid crisis as a nationwide public health emergency further emphasizes the urgency to provide Americans struggling with substance abuse the tools and support needed in order to overcome this sweeping epidemic.
 The White House reports that 175 people die of a drug overdose every day.
 We must remember these statistics represent human lives that are cut short because of addiction.